Hero

 Rep. Greg Vitali

-ChairEnvironmental Resources & Energy Committee
+ChairEnvironmental & Natural Resource Protection Committee

 This panel will explore how Pennsylvania’s energy systems intersect with the rapid growth of artificial intelligence and other emerging technologies, and what that means for the state’s economy and workforce.
 Panelists will examine the energy demands of AI, the role of the Commonwealth’s existing and emerging energy resources, and the economic opportunities tied to new infrastructure and innovation.
 The discussion will also focus on workforce impacts, including job creation, skills development, and how Pennsylvania can prepare its workforce to compete in an AI-driven economy.